MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/view-and-manage-underlying-opportunities.md

     - If **Group by** is set to a table/entity (such as, account),

         - You can filter the group using the columns in the selected table.
 For example, if you have chosen to group the opportunities by account, you can filter the accounts using the columns in the Account table.
 You can also add a filter on a related entity, such as estimated revenue of the opportunities associated with the account.

         - You can apply a different filter for the opportunities associated with the group.
+The filters applied on the underlying opportunities persist irrespective of the grouped entity, group filter, and recurrence of the forecast.

-        - The filters applied on the underlying opportunities persist irrespective of the grouped entity and group filter.
+        - Each forecast configuration can have different filter conditions and grouping.

 For more information on filters, see [Add conditions to a filter](/powerapps/maker/model-driven-apps/create-edit-view-filters#add-conditions-to-a-filter).